-Based on our understanding of the Company/industry, we identified that the principal risks of non-compliance with laws and regulations related to the Prudential Regulation Authority's regulations, the Financial Conduct Authority's regulations and UK tax legislation, and we considered the extent to which non-compliance might have a material effect on the Solvency and Financial Condition Report.
-We also considered those laws and regulations that have a direct impact on the Solvency and Financial Condition Report such as the Prudential Regulation Authority's regulations, the Financial Conduct Authority's regulations and UK tax legislation.
+Based on our understanding of the Company and industry, we identified that the principal risks of non-compliance with laws and regulations related to breaches of UK regulatory principles, such as those governed by the Prudential Regulation Authority (PRA) and the Financial Conduct Authority (FCA), and we considered the extent to which non-compliance might have a material effect on the Solvency and Financial Condition Report.
+We also considered those laws and regulations that have a direct impact on the Solvency and Financial Condition Report such as the Solvency II regulations (2015).
 We evaluated management's incentives and opportunities for fraudulent manipulation of the Solvency and Financial Condition Report (including the risk of override of controls), and determined that the principal risks were related to management bias in accounting estimates.
 Audit procedures performed included:

-- Discussions with the Risk and Audit Committee, management (including those involved in the Risk and Compliance function), Internal Audit and the Company's legal function, including consideration of known or suspected instances of non-compliance with laws and regulation and fraud. - Assessment of matters reported on the Company's whistleblowing register and the results of management's investigation of such matters. - Reading key correspondence with the Prudential Regulation Authority and the Financial Conduct Authority.
+- Discussions with the Risk and Audit Committee, management (including those involved in the Risk and Compliance function), and Internal Audit, including consideration of known or suspected instances of non-compliance with laws and regulation and fraud. - Assessment of matters reported on the Company's whistleblowing register and the results of management's investigation of such matters. - Reading key correspondence with the Prudential Regulation Authority and the Financial Conduct Authority.

-- Reviewing relevant meeting minutes including those of the Board and Risk and Audit Committee, as well as attending the Risk and Audit Committee. - Reviewing data regarding policyholder complaints, the Company's register of litigation and claims, Internal Audit reports, compliance reports in so far as they related to non-compliance with laws and regulations and fraud. - Procedures relating to the valuation of technical provisions, in particular mortality, morbidity, and expense assumptions.
+- Reviewing relevant meeting minutes including those of the Board, Risk and Audit Committee, the Executive Committee and Technical Governance Committee, as well as attending the Risk and Audit Committee. - Reviewing data regarding policyholder complaints, the Company's register of litigation and claims, Internal Audit reports, compliance reports in so far as they related to non-compliance with laws and regulations and fraud. - Procedures relating to the valuation of technical provisions, in particular mortality, morbidity, and expense assumptions. - Designing audit procedures to incorporate unpredictability around the nature, timing or extent of our testing.